 Los Angeles is one of the most expensive places in the country to live.
 The cost of real estate, food, and gas are higher than in other places — and so are the state taxes.
 L.A may have more than its share of movie moguls and high-flying executives, but most of the citizens are just ordinary people trying to make ends meet.

 With costs so high it’s not surprising that so many people get into arrears with taxes.
-Fortunately, if you need tax relief, Los Angeles residents have several options.
+Fortunately, if you need back tax assistance, Los Angeles residents have several options.
 The IRS and the state can take a number of actions against you to collect any back taxes you owe, and some of those actions can leave you in financial hardship.
-If you find yourself in this position, you should seek advice regarding the tax relief options available to you.
+If you find yourself in this position, you should seek advice regarding the back tax assistance options available to you.

 The most cost-effective and straightforward way of avoiding any penalties is to pay your taxes in full and on time.
 If you don’t have the means to settle your tax liability yourself, you could try to borrow the money.

 If you have a good credit status, you might consider applying for a bank loan.
-The interest on a loan might be less than the interest and late payment penalties that the tax authorities would add to your tax debt daily.
-However, you should only get a loan if you are sure that you can make the repayment; otherwise, you will just be moving your debt problem to a different institution.
+The interest on a loan might be less than the interest and late payment penalties that the tax authorities would add to your back taxes daily.
+However, you should only get a loan if you are sure that you can make the repayment; otherwise, you will just be moving your back taxes problem to a different institution.

 If you own a house, refinancing the property might be an option to release some equity.
 This is a serious decision and should be undertaken only if it is appropriate for your situation.
-If you are unsure whether this is the correct route to paying your back taxes, you should seek debt relief advice.
+If you are unsure whether this is the correct route to paying your back taxes, you should seek back tax assistance advice.

-If there is no way you can raise the money to pay your taxes in full, you have several options to settle your debt or halt the collection process.
+If there is no way you can raise the money to pay your taxes in full, you have several options to settle your back taxes or halt the collection process.

 The IRS and the State of California Franchise Tax Board both enable you to apply for an agreement to pay your tax liability in installments, although they impose different conditions.
 With the IRS, you might be eligible if the following are true: